jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         most rebellious cases.</p>\n"
     - question: Could it be done only with sedation and local anesthesia?
       answer: "<p>Occasionally, and only in very favorable surgical conditions.
-However, for your peace of mind and ours, at DENTAL VIP we never belittle the delicacy of the procedure and always prefer general anesthesia in surgical block and hospital environment for this type of interventions.</p>\n"
+However, for your peace of mind and ours; at DENTAL VIP we never belittle the delicacy of the procedure and always prefer general anesthesia in surgical block and hospital environment for this type of interventions.</p>\n"
     - question: What material are these implants made of?